suryarajendhran/scholared-landing/content/pages/pricing.md

           understand your need to protect your identity.
 Right from the media to investors, we have you covered.
 Talk to a customer representative to help you walk through our steps to protect your identity.
-      - question: Sed scelerisque in ipsum eu sollicitudin?
+      - question: How can ?
         answer: >-
           Nullam quis ultrices ipsum.
 Integer eleifend laoreet quam, ac dignissim nisi mollis eget.
 Ut vitae nisi sit amet nisi suscipit